Master Subnetting Based on Network Requirement – Exclusive Guide 2025

-We borrow bits from the host portion into the network portion to create subnets.
-The formula to calculate the subnet in case of borrowing bits are 2n (where n is the number of bits borrowed).
+We borrow bits from the host portion into the network portion to create subnets, with CIDR notation propagated in routing updates (e.g., OSPF) as of June 2025.
+The formula used to calculate the subnet for borrowing bits is 2n (where n is the number of bits borrowed).
 The important thing is to balance the number of hosts required and the number of hosts needed for the largest subnet.
-The more bits borrowed to create additional subnets means fewer hosts per subnet.
+The more bits borrowed to create additional subnets, the fewer hosts per subnet.

 In this example, an organization has allocated a network address of 115.255.240.0/22.
-You can see that the network prefix is 22, which means there are 8 bits available in the host portion.
-So the number of hosts is 210-2=1022.
-Now the organization required to isolate the traffic of all departments from each other.
-So, we will do the subnetting based on network requirement.
-The topology for the departments are shown in the figure below, consists of 5 LAN segments and one router segment.
-So 6 subnets required for this topology.
-The largest subnet requires 120 hosts and the smallest segment requires 30 hosts.
+You can see that the network prefix is 22, meaning there are 8 bits available in the host portion.
+So, the number of hosts is 210-2=1022.
+Now, the organization must isolate the traffic of all departments from each other.
+So, we will do the subnetting based on network requirements.
+The topology for the departments is shown in the figure below, consisting of 5 LAN segments and one router segment.
+So, six subnets are required for this topology.
+The largest subnet requires 120 hosts, and the smallest segment requires 30 hosts.

 The 115.255.240.0/22 network address has 10 host bits.
-The largest subnet requires 120 hosts, which required 7 host bits to provide 126 usable IP addresses for hosts.
+The largest subnet requires 120 hosts, which requires 7 host bits to provide 126 usable IP addresses for hosts.
 The formula for determining a host is 27 – 2 = 126 hosts.
-So if we required 7 bits for host portion then we can borrow 3 bits from host portion for subnetting.
+So, if we require 7 bits for the host portion, we can borrow 3 bits from the host portion for subnetting.

-We can determine the subnet using the formula: 23 = 8.
-Therefore, the first 3 bits of the host portion can be used to assign subnets, as shown in Figure below.
-When 3 bits borrowed, the new prefix length is /25 with a subnet mask of 255.255.255.128.
-So, the example internetwork requires 6 subnets and the available subnet is 8, this will allow for some additional growth in the network.
+We can determine the subnet using the formula 23 = 8.
+Therefore, the first 3 bits of the host portion can be assigned subnets, as shown in the Figure below.
+When 3 bits are borrowed, the new prefix length is /25 with a subnet mask of 255.255.255.128.
+For example, Internetwork requires 6 subnets; the available subnet is 8.
+This will allow for some additional growth in the network.

 Net-0 | Network ID | 115.255.11110000.00000000 | 115.255.240.0 |